top of page

 With Oregon’s Three Basin rule amendment in December 2025, Detroit and Idanha now have a pathway for a municipal wastewater treatment facility.

-As an investment in sewer infrastructure is an eligible activity under American Rescue Plan Act (ARPA) that serves the dual purpose of aiding wildfire recovery and economic development in the North Santiam River Canyon, Marion County has created Commercial Septic Repair, Alteration and Replacement Grant Program.
+As an investment in sewer infrastructure is an eligible activity under American Rescue Plan Act (ARPA) that serves the dual purpose of aiding wildfire recovery and economic development in the North Santiam River Canyon, Marion County has created a Commercial Septic Repair, Alteration and Replacement Grant Program for commercial properties in Detroit.
 The program provides financial assistance in the form of cash reimbursement for actual costs sustained by eligible property owners for the repair, alteration, replacement or construction of commercial-grade septic systems serving commercially zoned properties and essential public facilities.
 This Program has limited funding and grant awards are made on a first come, first served basis.

 bottom of page